What is an employee perk?

 Now that you have an idea of which perks to choose and their importance to your company, you’re all set!

 What are the 4 major types of employee benefits?

 Traditionally, most benefits fall under these types:

 However, the list of employee benefits continues to grow as time passes.
 We listed the different examples of employee benefits:

 Benefits at work

 Working hours & leave.
-This includes additional holidays, paid parental leave, or anything that relates to the possibility of an employee to decide about their working hours.
+This includes additional holidays, paid parental leave, or anything that relates to the possibility of an employee to deciding about their working hours.

 Food & Beverage.
-Free lunches, fruit, and coffee falls into this.
+Free lunches, fruit, and coffee fall into this.
 This is a good way to promote healthy eating habits at work.